The Pinnacle Architecture: Reducing the cost of breaking RSA-2048 to 100 000 physical qubits using quantum LDPC codes: Applications

 \subsubsection{Implementation on Pinnacle Architecture}

 To implement the algorithm on the Pinnacle Architecture, we begin by allocating a processing unit for each working register.
-Recall that the working registers act entirely independently for the entire duration of the modular exponentiations; they only interact at end when their accumulators are combined.
-This means that the processing units can run in parallel throughout the modular exponentiations, and then be joined pairwise as the parallel reduction is implemented.
-Since the joining happens at the end of the algorithm, it is not necessary to ever perform Clifford frame cleaning to separate the units again.
+These processing units can run in parallel throughout most of the computation.
+The only exception is the relatively short periods when the accumulators of the working registers are being aggregated; during this process, Clifford frame cleaning is used following each pairwise interaction of accumulators to ensure that the processing units do not remain joined thereafter.

 Each of these working registers is equipped with enough logical qubits to allow implementation of Gidney's algorithm.
 This corresponds to: an $f$ logical qubit sub-register for the overall accumulator; an $\ell+\mathrm{len}{(m)}$ logical qubit sub-register on which discrete-log values are accumulated for each prime; two ancillary sub-registers each with $\max{\left(f,\ell+\mathrm{len}{(m)}\right)}$ logical qubits; a third ancillary sub-register with $\ell$ logical qubits; and one additional ancillary logical qubit for compiling Toffoli gates from T gates using the circuit of Ref.~\cite{jones_lowoverhead_2013}.
 As in Ref.~\cite{gidney_how_2025}, $f$ is the length of the truncated accumulator, $\ell$ is the bit length of the residue primes and $\mathrm{len}{(m)}=\lfloor \log_2(m)\rfloor +1$ is the bit length of $m$.
 We therefore require $\kappa$ logical qubits, given by